IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 provided PvD ID, as well as the IP address that it resolves into, are part of the allowed whitelist.

-Network operators might want to restrict access to PvD Additional Information to only expose this to hosts that are connected to the local network, especially if the Additional Information would provide information about local network configuration to attackers.
-In such cases, operators SHOULD filter access to the Additional Information server, such as by whitelisting access from the addresses and prefixes that the router provides.
+Network operators SHOULD restrict access to PvD Additional Information to only expose it to hosts that are connected to the local network, especially if the Additional Information would provide information about local network configuration to attackers.
+This can be implemented by whitelisting access from the addresses and prefixes that the router provides for the PvD, which will match the prefixes contained in the PvD Additional Information.

 # IANA Considerations {#iana}